Request a Call

-Realizing that it must be somehow used grew into what we call Flutter now.
-In our article, we will cover topics such as what Flutter is and when and how to use it for building beautiful applications in a short time.
+Realizing that it was necessary grew into what we call Flutter now.
+In our article, we’ll cover topics such as what Flutter is and when and how to use it for building beautiful applications in a short time.

 What is Flutter?

 Flutter was introduced by Google as an open-source technology for coding and creating native apps for Android and iOS.
-Flutter is relatively new as it was officially presented in December 2018 as the first stable version 1.0 at the Flutter Live event.
+Flutter is relatively new as it was officially presented in December 2018 as the first stable version (version 1.0) at the Flutter Live event.

-Flutter combines ease of development with performance similar to native performance while maintaining visual consistency between platforms.
-Flutter’s programming language, Dart, was initially intended as a replacement for JavaScript.
+The Flutter framework combines ease of development with performance similar to native performance while maintaining visual consistency between platforms.
+The Flutter programming language, Dart, was initially intended as a replacement for JavaScript, as the former made Flutter faster, optimized rendering, and provided more default solutions for convenient development.
 Most importantly, Flutter is open-source and completely free.
 At the moment, Flutter has equal popularity with React Native on both GitHub and Stack Overflow.
 Speaking of which, we contrasted Flutter’s and React Native’s pros and cons using nine criteria in a recent article.

-Google uses Flutter for various Google Assistant modules and the Google Home Hub user interface.
-Moreover, there are already 50,000 Flutter apps available in the Google Play Store, and this number is increasing at a high rate.
+Google chooses Flutter development for Google Pay, Google Classroom, and other services.
+Moreover, 23% of apps in the Google Play Store and 14% of apps in App Store are based on Flutter, and this number is increasing at a high rate.
 Alibaba Group, eBay, Groupon, and other popular e-commerce providers use Flutter as well to give their web and mobile applications uniform looks.

 How Flutter Works: Widget Strategy and Dart Programming Language

-The framework of Flutter, written in the Dart programming language, has the Flutter engine, Foundation library, and widgets.
-The approach to development in Flutter differs from others by its declarative UI writing.
-Here, there is a need to start from the end, meaning before starting the development of some element, the user needs to have in mind a complete picture of what kind of UI it will be.
-Many developers distinguish this UI writing as a more clear one, but it also causes certain difficulties for developers at first.
+So, how does Flutter work?
+The Flutter, written in the Dart programming language, consists of the Flutter framework, the Flutter engine, and the Embedder.
+Development with the Flutter technology is characterized by its declarative UI approach.
+Here, there’s a need to start from the end, meaning before starting the development of some element with the Flutter software, the user needs to have in mind a complete picture of what kind of UI it will be.
+Many developers distinguish this UI writing as a more clear one.

 What is Flutter and Why to Use Flutter for App Development

 The main idea of Flutter is that developers can build the entire user interface by simply combining different widgets.
-The application interface consists of various nested widgets, which can be any object.
-This applies to anything from buttons to padding, and by combining widgets, the developer can customize the application radically.
-Widgets can influence each other and use built-in functions to respond to external changes in the state.
-Widgets are important elements of the user interface and comply with the design specifications of Android, iOS and conventional web applications.
+The application interface consists of various nested widgets, which can be any UI element.
+This applies to anything from buttons to padding, and by combining widgets, the developer can customize the application significantly.
+Widgets are important elements of the user interface and comply with the design specifications of Android, iOS, and conventional web applications.

 Flutter also provides developers the ability to view widgets in a reactive style.
-For the record, Flutter isn’t the first one to do this but Flutter is the only mobile SDK that offers a reactive look without the need for a JavaScript bridge.
+Flutter isn’t the first to do this, but it’s the only mobile SDK that offers a reactive look without the need for a JavaScript bridge.
 Moreover, Dart comes with a repository of software packages to enhance the capabilities of applications.
 For example, it offers several packages that help to access Firebase so that developers can create serverless applications.
-Another package allows access to the Redux data warehouse or facilitates access to platform services and equipment such as cameras.

 React Native vs. Flutter: What is Better for App Development in 2021?